taimuri99/School_District_Analysis/README.md

 <img width="954" alt="OriginalSchoolSummaryTHS" src="https://user-images.githubusercontent.com/87828174/134785984-27718242-80f7-4a1a-9d88-a463c148f95f.png">

-And here is the updated district summary after taking the math, reading and overall scores and passing percentages for grades 10, 11 and 12 and replacing the values in the previous dataframe with them.
+And here is the updated school summary after taking the math, reading and overall scores and passing percentages for grades 10, 11 and 12 and replacing the values in the previous dataframe with them.
 This was done to mantain academic integrity by not counting the 9th grade results at all and only counting and creating a summary with 10th, 11th and 12th grade results for Thomas High School.

 <img width="961" alt="Columns heads" src="https://user-images.githubusercontent.com/87828174/134786756-d28a2aff-9367-4151-8cfa-0be577bc3d36.png">
 <img width="961" alt="NewSchoolummary" src="https://user-images.githubusercontent.com/87828174/134785991-e3efc82b-4076-4b18-b23d-8f15b16f137b.png">